 Your first (or first few) visits to a ski area can be a little intimidating.
 Here at Brundage Mountain, we want to make your experience as smooth and easy as possible.
 We’ve designed this Beginner Ski & Ride Guide to help you decide what to bring and where to find the services you need.
+(There are written tips just below the videos in case you prefer text over video).
 If you have additional questions, please don’t hesitate to call us at 208-634-6631.
 We want to make your first trip a hassle-free experience!

 Part of the thrill of skiing and snowboarding is enjoying the refreshing winter weather.
 By dressing properly, you’ll stay comfortable no matter what Mother Nature throws at you!

 In winter weather, your clothing has three jobs:

 Here are a few suggestions to make your day on the slopes comfortable:

 A number of lighter layers allow you to adjust your clothing as the temperature changes.
 Multiple thinner layers will be much more comfortable than a jacket that looks like a blimp.
 Layering is the key to keeping warm.